 Bus from Santa Rosa De Cabal to Manizales

-It was about an hour waiting for our ride to Manizales on the roadside before it finally arrived, but unfortunately, the other people that came later than us rushed to the bus, and when it was our turn to get on it, the driver told us he couldn’t take any more passengers because it was already full.
+It was about an hour waiting for our ride to Manizales on the roadside before it finally arrived.
+Unfortunately, the other persons that came later than us rushed to the bus, and when it was our turn to get on it, the driver told us he couldn’t take any more passengers.
 We didn’t want to spend another hour waiting for the next one, so we hailed the bus to Chinchina, a municipality located about 15km away.

 It took about 30 minutes to reach the town and cost 4,000COP per pax.
-From Chinchina, there were plenty of buses going to Manizales, which was about 17km away, and it cost 3,700COP for the 50 minutes journey.
-It was raining when we got there, and the bus dropped us at the edge of the town, so we took a taxi to the hotel.
+From Chinchina, there were plenty of buses going to Manizales, which was about 17km away.
+It cost 3,700COP for the 50 minutes journey.
+It was raining when we got to Manizales, and the bus dropped us at the edge of the town, so we took a taxi to the hotel.

 Hotel Pop Art Las Colinas Manizales

 This hotel set in the historic centre was only 150metres away from the most visited places in this city, the Cathedral Basilica de Nuestra Señora del Rosario de Manizales.
-During the check-in, we gave our Cedula as requested, but the staff didn’t input our nationality correctly, which clearly stated in the Cedula, and we saw it from the printing copy when he asked us to sign.
-He registered Mike from the US and me from China!
-It looks like it wasn’t a big deal, but just in case of something unfortunate happen to us, and they need to contact the embassy then it will delay the process.
+During the check-in, we gave our Cedula as requested, but the staff didn’t input our nationality correctly, which clearly stated in the Cedula.
+We saw it from the printing copy when he asked us to sign.
+He had registered Mike from the US and me from China!
+It looks like it wasn’t a big deal, but just in case of something unfortunate happen to us, and they needed to contact the embassy, then it will delay the process.

 The standard double room that we booked thru Agoda was spacious enough for the two of us – 27 m².
-The view in our room was facing another building, and although it didn’t have an air-cond, it wasn’t warm during day and night.
-We have free Wi-Fi with a great connection, a flat-screen TV with plenty of channels, safety box, minibar, and the king size bed was comfy.
-The hotel also has a Sauna and a bar.
+The view in our room was facing another building.
+Although it didn’t have an air-cond, it wasn’t warm during day and night.
+We have free Wi-Fi with a great connection, a flat-screen TV with plenty of channels, safety box, minibar, and the king-size bed was comfy.
+The hotel also has a sauna and a bar.
 My only comment was the lack of socket for the minibar.
 We have to unplugged the TV in order to use it.

-The breakfast on Sunday was in buffet style with plenty of choices, but on the next day, I think because there weren’t many people in the hotel, they gave us selection.
+The breakfast on Sunday was in buffet style with plenty of choices.
+However, the next day, I think because there weren’t many people in the hotel, they gave us selection.

 Food and Drinks in Manizales